Dutch

 Sabine Spijker (Amsterdam) Diversity in depression-induced proteomic signatures (15')

-Session 31: Dynamics of blood vessels in the maturing brain: mechanisms of formation, repair and communication with neurons.
+Session 31: Dynamics of blood vessels in the maturing brain: mechanisms of formation, repair and communication with neurons[Wijnkers]

-Chairs: Carla Gomes da Silva (Utrecht) & Amparo Acker Palmer (Frankfurt)
+Chairs: Carla Gomes da Silva (Utrecht) & Amparo Acker Palmer (Frankfurt, Germany)

 Carlos Flores Clara (Utrecht) New mechanisms of glia-mediated vascular repair during brain development (20')